Arminsbss/Province-separator/README.md

 # Province-separator
-It seems like you've created a Python application using Tkinter to separate data from one Excel file into multiple Excel files based on province names.
-To convert this into a GitHub repository, you can follow these steps:
+To convert this app into a GitHub repository, and run you can follow these steps:

 1. **Create a GitHub Repository:**
    - Go to GitHub and create a new repository for your project.